AlejandroIbarraC/AStore/README.md

 ## Prerequisites

 Default Python.
-Originally made in version 3.6.4 but tested in May 2019 for version 3.7.3 and everything worked fine.
+Originally made in version 3.6.4 with macOS High Sierra 10.13.4 but tested in May 2019 for version 3.7.3 with macOS Mojave 10.14.6 and everything worked fine.

 ## Authors